We created this Rust Cheat Sheet initially for students of Jayson Lennon's Rust Bootcamp - Rust Programming: The Complete Developer's Guide.

 Associated Item

-Like an Item, but specifically within an impl block or trait.
+, but specifically within an impl

-macro_rules! msg {
+Explain macro_rules! msg {

 ($msg:literal) => {